conventional-commits/conventionalcommits.org/content/v1.0.0-beta.4/index.md

 Configurable and usable for PHP projects as a composer dependency or usable globally for non-PHP projects.
 * [conform](https://github.com/autonomy/conform): a tool that can be used to enforce policies on git repositories, including conventional commits.
 * [standard-version](https://github.com/conventional-changelog/standard-version): Automatic versioning and CHANGELOG management, using GitHub's new squash button and the recommended Conventional Commits workflow.
+* [commitsar](https://github.com/commitsar-app/commitsar): Go tool for checking if commits on branch are conventional commit compliant.
+Comes with Docker image for CI uses.

 ## Projects Using Conventional Commits